'Y' is a sly letter - abc - Wednesday, Round 6 - 'Y' / Alphabe-Thursday -'Y'

 It trys to hide meekly in the middle of a word like 'hygiene', and lags behind at the end of words like 'why', 'lay' and 'may'.

 Did you notice that it doesn't really have a vowel-sound all its own?
 Yes, 'Y' is a copy-cat, a cameleont-character who likes disguises.
 Sometimes 'Y' sounds like a long 'I' in 'rhyme', and 'thyme' or 'try' and 'fry'; sometimes like long 'E' as in 'funny' and 'bunny'.
-Other times 'Y' wants to play with other vowels like 'O' as in 'boy' or 'toy', or with
+Other times 'Y' wants to play with other vowels like 'O' as in 'boy' or 'toy', or with 'A' in 'day' and 'say'.

-Yes, 'Y' pretends to be shy,
+Yes, 'Y' pretends to be shy, but leads a double-life and is very, very sly!

-but leads a double-life and is very, very sly!
+Yes, 'Y' pretends to be shy, but leads a double-life and is very, very sly!

 ------